cleph01/charlesmontoya/blogposts/how-poker-can-help-your-personal-development.md

 image: "/assets/images/blog/poker_tell.jpg"
 ---

-# Unveiling the Power of "Tells": How Poker Terminology can Aid Personal Development 🃏

 ![Poker](/assets/images/blog/poker_tell.jpg)

-They both share this concept of a “tell” 🤫.
+They both share this concept of a “tell” 🤫🃏.

 ## Discovering a Psychological "Tell" at the Scientology Center 🕵️‍♂️